sueszli/fast-snek/README.md

 the community is actively working on this by either trying to introduce multiple sub-interpreters [^subint1] [^subint2] or making the GIL optional [^nogil1] [^nogil2] [^nogil3].

-until then, we either have to use superset programming languages [^superset1] [^superset2] or find workarounds in python.
+until then, we can:

+- use superset programming languages [^superset1] [^superset2]
-<br><br>
+- use different python implementations, like jit interpreters [^PyPy]
+- use the `multiprocessing` standard library
+- use c-python interop

 ## multiprocessing

 - https://docs.python.org/3/library/multiprocessing.html (same api as `threading`, so they're interchangable)
 - https://docs.python.org/3/library/concurrent.futures.html (same functionality but more java-like)

-- multiple system processes, each with their own seperate python interpreter, GIL and memory space.
+when using the `multiprocessing` library in python, we are calling multiple system processes that each come with their own seperate python interpreter, GIL and memeory space.

+this is very simple and straightforward, and the way the developers

 - pros:
      - very simple.
+     - processes over thread:
           - high cpu priority. the os always prioritizes processes over threads which can make a difference for specific types of parallelization.
           - high memory isolation and safety.
 - cons:
-     - deserialization overhead: there is no shared memory, so data has to be serialized and deserialized for inter-process communication.
+     - serialization overhead: there is no shared memory, so data has to be serialized and deserialized for inter-process communication.
      - some objects are unserializeable: the `pickle` module is used to serialize objects. but some objects are not pickleable (i.e. lambdas, file handles, etc.).
      - creation overhead: slow creation, destruction and management, because we are context-switching to the os to manage system processes.

-<br><br>

 ## c from python: c extension modules